tejasa97/github_traffic/README.md

 The traffic stats of all repositories associated with the particular user are stored in the CSV. <br>
 `python get_traffic.py -c config.ini -o output.csv` <br>

+PS : Open to enhancements and issues.
+Next up, making a cron job to update via email/SMS whenever there are traffic updates.